Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 We adapt our models to your study design — time series, multifactorial comparisons, batch correction — and include relevant metadata in visualizations and stats.

-Why Choose Our Transcriptomics Services?
+Why Choose Our RNA-Seq Analysis Services?

 Scientific Expertise